HKUST-Aerial-Robotics/EMSGC/README.md

 - Affine_theta_max: Maximum theta
 - division_exponent: Times of binary search.

-You may set the verbosity / printing level in the command line, directly, by running
+You may set the verbosity / printing level in the command line directly, by settign the value of variable `GLOG_v` (>= 0).
+Example:

     env GLOG_v=1 roslaunch emsgc car.launch

-# 5. Datasets (TO DELETE)
+# 5. Data
 Data can be downloaded from the [Project page](https://sites.google.com/view/emsgc).

 # 6. FAQs